 “Cato seemed to have everything together,” he says.

 Manufacturer Adopts Cato Cloud, Eliminates Performance Problems

-Ultimately, the company ran a Proof of Concept (POC) between location, ultimately adopting the Cato platform.
+Ultimately, the company ran a Proof of Concept (POC) between locations and settled on the Cato platform.
 He added Cato’s easy-to-deploy, SD-WAN appliances, Cato Sockets to each site.
 Rather than backhauling Internet traffic, the IT manager provided sites with direct Internet access protected by Cato Security Services, which include NGFW, IPS, and anti-malware inspection.
 The Cato Sockets establish secure tunnels to the closest Cato PoP, which inspects and forwards traffic either to company locations across the Cato Cloud or out to the public Internet.

 As a result, performance improved significantly.
 “With Cato, our response time to our ERP system flattened out.
 Normally, we needed 20 to 30 milliseconds to reach the ERP system due to congestion across MPLS, and then as much as 500 millisecond for a response.
 After switching to Cato, response time averaged 30 milliseconds or less.”

 Availability has also improved.
 Unlike MPLS, Cato measures the full path to the cloud for accurate, predictable failover.
 “Cato has true failover in the product,” he says.
 “Now if one ISP goes down we automatically switch over to the other one.”

 The combination of Cato’s flexibility and converged security services gave the company some unexpected benefits, such as allowing third-party access to his network.